 Mark is also passionate about representing his clients in family law cases.
 He is a good listener.
 Mark sees his role as part advocate, but counselor.
 Mark will help you get through the dark times.

 Mark is active in his community.
 Mark is part of Los Angeles Jewish Federation, Community Leadership Institute, Russian-Jewish Leadership Track, 2014-2015.
-Mark is President-Elect Culver Marina Bar Association 2014.
+Mark was President of Culver Marina Bar Association 2015-2018.
 Mark is a member of Los Angeles County Bar Association and Eastern European Bar Association.

 Mark graduated from University of California, Santa Barbara with Bachelor of Arts in History, High Honors.
 Mark spent his Junior Year Abroad in England where he focused on modern British history.
 His Senior Honors Thesis on modern Britain earned him the nomination for the A. Russell Buchanan Award, which is given to graduating seniors for superior scholarship.
 Mark was selected as the Commencement Speaker (Humanities) in 1999.